nrdg/cloudknot/README.md

 ### Module code

-We place the module code in a file called `shablona.py` in directory called `shablona`.
-This structure is a bit confusing at first, but it is a simple way to create a structure where when we type `import shablona as sb` in an interactive Python session, the classes and functions defined inside of the `shablona.py` file are available in the `sb` namespace.
+We place the module code in a file called `cloudknot.py` in directory called `cloudknot`.
+This structure is a bit confusing at first, but it is a simple way to create a structure where when we type `import cloudknot as ck` in an interactive Python session, the classes and functions defined inside of the `cloudknot.py` file are available in the `ck` namespace.
 For this to work, we need to also create a file in `__init__.py` which contains code that imports everything in that file into the namespace of the project:

-    from .shablona import *
+    from .cloudknot import *

 In the module code, we follow the convention that all functions are either imported from other places, or are defined in lines that precede the lines that